milad-hub/float-console/README.md

 - No debugging features - can't set breakpoints or step through code
 - Error details might be simpler than what DevTools shows

-If you need real debugging, use Chrome DevTools.
+If you need real debugging, use your browser's DevTools.
 This is just for quick log viewing.

 ## Installation